amazing-jay/active_facet/README.md

 ### -- add document cache tests
 ### -- add resource manager tests

+### - research OJ & utilize -> Thanh
+### - benchmark -> Team

+## Prioritized Wishlist

+### ?- implement one v3 api
-### - performance: remove indifferent access in config
+### ?- performance: remove indifferent access in config
-### - implement psuedo containers for non AR resources
+### ?- implement psuedo containers for non AR resources
 ### ?-- make the facade the primary kickoff point
 ### ?- implement registry based resource manager
 ### ?- extract performance monitor into a gem
 ### ?- add client test helpers
-### ?- create a config generator

 # RealCerealBusiness

 RealCerealBusiness is a Rails plugin that enables custom as_json serialization.
-It is designed for speed, and is magnatudes of order faster than tools like jbuilder.
+It is designed for speed, and is magnitudes of order faster than tools like jbuilder.

 The framework supports:
 * fields - define the fields you want to serialize, by resource type